-In residential areas, outside of the neighbourhood area's Conservation Areas, applicants will be expected to demonstrate how housing development proposals (e.g. infill, extensions and other changes requiring planning consent) have taken in to account, and responded to, the predominant character (including local building styles and materials) in the street/road/locality within which the proposed development will be situated.
+In residential areas, outside of the neighbourhood area's Conservation Areas, applicants should demonstrate how housing development proposals (e.g. infill, extensions and other changes requiring planning consent) have taken into account, and responded to, the predominant character (including local building styles and materials) in the street/road/locality within which the proposed development will be situated.

-Proposals should retain and create new off-street car parking.
+Proposals should retain and, where applicable, create appropriately located and surfaced off-street car parking.